virulious/project-lepidoptera-client/README.md

 Information

-An app for tracking the Order Lepidoptera and creating new species models
+An app for tracking the Order Lepidoptera and creating new species models.
+Catagorizes the Order Lepidoptera and shows information on species

 User Stories